Built-in Interactive Dashboards

 The Filters panel displays any filters that have been defined for the selected widget.
 We will see how to create filters in a bit.

 Let's start by adding a page title.
-In the Static Content section, drag the Test widget on the page and resize it to the full width of the report.
+In the Static Content section, drag the Text widget on the page and resize it to the full width of the report.
+Adjust the vertical height per your preference.
 Click on the Format tab to style the content.
+Here we have set the Alignment and Color properties.

 Let's add some KPI's to the report.
 Before adding another widget, click anywhere on the designer canvas to deselect the widget.
 In the content panel, open the KPI menu and drag the Value widget onto the canvas.